reitersg/video-game-sales-serverless/README.md

 After that, I kick off another lambda based on the json file being created in S3 that writes to DynamoDB all the video game sales.
 After that, I created two endpoints in API Gateway to retrieve all games and retrieve games based on their platform
 (PS4, Wii, etc.)

+The two endpoints are as followed:
+/games_sales = retrieving all games
+/games_sales/:platform = retrieving game sales based on game platform

 # Deployment:

   - Install serverless locally and set up credentials from AWS for Serverless